jastadd/jastadd/README.md

         > ./gradlew

-* Build a new release (builds jar file, source- and binary zip files):
+* Build a new release (builds jar file, source- and binary zip files).
+Requires the release version to be specified with `-PnewVersion=XX`

-        > ./gradlew release
+        > ./gradlew release -PnewVersion=2.123

 * Delete generated files: